ESG for Procurement Professionals: Driving Sustainable Supply Chain Value

 Module 4: Circular Supply Chains in Africa

-Module 5: Local Content & Ethical Sourcing
+Module 5: Local Content and Ethical Sourcing

 Module 6: Supply Chain Human Rights